-Graham Slee Accession phono preamp
+Graham Slee Accession M phono preamp w/ PSU1

 GSPACCESSION

-Graham Slee Accession phono preamp
+Graham Slee Accession M phono preamp w/ PSU1

 "The Accession presents all the fine nuances, yet it still gives the introspective listener a glimpse of the spark that world class musicians infuse into their work.
 When you tally up the sophisticated design, useful features, and excellent sound quality it offers, the complete package has a value greater than the sum of its parts."1